How to Create Animated Charts in Excel (with Easy Steps)

 Edit Series dialog box to create animated charts in excel

-• Sequentially, select all the “Sales” columns like the above procedure.
+• Repeat to select all the “Sales” columns and the respective helper columns.

 • Moreover, in the Horizontal (Category) Axis Labels, move to Edit.